StefRuseva88/integration-tests-API-controllers/README.md

 This repository showcases integration testing of API controllers in an ASP.NET MVC project using NUnit and xUnit frameworks.
 ### Project Goal:

-This project demonstrates how to write integration tests to verify the functionality of API controllers in isolation from the entire application stack (e.g., database, UI).
+This project demonstrates how to write integration tests to verify the functionality of API controllers interacting with a database (e.g., SQL Server via SSMS).

 ### Testing Frameworks: